The critically acclaimed novel by Jonathan Stars

 The year is 2035 and Charlie Noble invents N-hanced, an app for nano computers in the human brain.
-It promises to bring hope and prosperity to the downtrodden by making users instant experts on any subject.
+It promises to bring hope and prosperity to the downtrodden by making users instant experts on any subject (how to find food in the desert; how to cheaply make ocean water safe for drinking; how to play the piano without years of practice).
 It will also free Charlie from his personal demons.

 While still in the testing phase, some of his volunteers commit suicide under mysterious circumstances.
-Before Charlie can find out whether the problem is his software, corporate espionage or something else entirely, the board terminates his project.
+Before Charlie can find out whether the problem is his software, corporate espionage or something more frightening, the board terminates his project.

 ——Lansing State Journal

 This is an absolutely amazing story!
 I enjoyed reading it immensely.
 The book is a really brilliant achievement—fully imagined, thoroughly plotted, peopled with strong, interesting and believable characters.
 It has a clear dramatic arc... and it engages the reader’s emotions: we become deeply invested in the outcome of the story and the welfare of the characters we are meant to care about.

 You really know how to keep readers on edge.
 It's been hard to stop reading this since chapter one.
 Very exciting!
 I hope there is a second book because I really enjoyed this one!

 Jonathan Stars has managed to tell a compelling story that contains elements of science fiction, mystery, and courtroom drama.
 Stars understands the inner workings of human emotions, so his characters come to life.
 Combine this with his descriptions of the near future, and you have a first rate story.
 I was hooked from the first page!

 Not being particularly savvy about deep technology, I dove into this book expecting to be overwhelmed.
 Before long I got sucked in.
 By the time I was halfway through, I could hardly put it down.
 The courtroom sequences and interludes raced along, and the author's descriptions of scenes were vivid.
 It was a great read!